hrudaykolla/segmentation_with_convex_prior/README.md

 2. Primary model selection:

-    Neural net as primary model: `python main.py -pm neuralnet`
+    Neural net as a primary model: `python main.py -pm neuralnet`

-    Segmentation net as primary model : `python main.py -pm segmentationnet`
+    Segmentation net as a primary model: `python main.py -pm segmentationnet`

 3. Primary model parameters:

-    Batch size, epochs, learning rate, hidden units are some of the neural net parameters that can be altered through command line.
+    Batch size, epochs, learning rate, and hidden units are some of the neural net parameters that can be altered through command line.

     `python main.py -pm neuralnet -nnbs 64 -nne 100 -nnlr 0.00001 -nnhu 256`